kiwialec/fast-adblock-detector/readme.md

 - pixels: the URLs of pixels to load into the browser.
 The function will return true if _any_ of these fail to load (so a 404 error will cause false positives).
 - - defaults to: ["https://www.facebook.com/tr?ad_slot=0&&ad_height=0&w=-ad-336x280-","https://ad.doubleclick.net/pagead/viewthroughconversion/pixel_id/"]

-Returns `Promise<Boolean>`.
+`runTests` returns `Promise<Boolean>`.
 Returns true when adblock is active; and false when adblocker is not active or there is a timeout/other error

 ### Promises